flammified/binterpret/README.md

                     8.
   -marky MARKY      The amount of squares of the markers in height.
 Default is
                     8.
-  --inverse         Inverse the binary data
+  -marginx MARGINX  The margin at the right in pixels -marginy MARGINY  The margin at the bottom in pixels --inverse         Inverse the binary data
   --ascii           Print the binary data as ascii --binary          Print the binary data as binary